 - the answers to questions related to below criteria; and

-- provide her consent, release and waiver to enter into the Award.
+- provides her consent, release and waiver to enter into the Award.

 Participation in the Award is limited to one entry per person and per corporation for both categories of the Award.